baba-ahmed-dev/baba_mail/README.md

 # Baba Mail

-Baba Mail is a simple email sender built with [Python](https://www.python.org/) and the [smtplib](https://docs.python.org/3/library/smtplib.html) library.
-It allows you to send emails using a Gmail account.
+Baba Mail is a simple email sender built with [Django](https://www.djangoproject.com/).
+It allows you to send and receive emails.

 ## Usage